Webcam: Laser beam profiling

 A webcam's CCD response is linearly proportional to the incoming light.
 Therefore, webcams are suitable to record laser beam profiles, after the lens is removed.
 The resolution of a laser beam profiler depends on the pixel size.
 Commercial webcams are usually designed to record color images.
-The size of a webcam's color pixel depends on the model and may lie in the range of 5 to 10 µm.
+The size of a webcam's color pixel depends on the model and may lie in the range of 5 to 10 μm.
 However, a color pixel consists of four black and white pixels each equipped with a color filter (for details see Bayer filter).
 Although these color filters work well in the visible, they may be rather transparent in the near infrared.
-By switching a webcam into the Bayer-mode it is possible to access the information of the single pixels and a resolution below 3 µm was possible.
+By switching a webcam into the Bayer-mode it is possible to access the information of the single pixels and a resolution below 3 μm was possible.

 Privacy concerns

 Many users do not wish the continuous exposure for which webcams were originally intended, but rather prefer privacy.
 Such privacy is lost when malware allow malicious hackers to activate the webcam without the user's knowledge, providing the hackers with a live video and audio feed.
 This is a particular concern on many laptop computers, as such cameras normally cannot be physically disabled if hijacked by such a Trojan Horse program or other similar spyware programs.

 Cameras such as Apple's older external iSight cameras include lens covers to thwart this.
 Some webcams have built-in hardwired LED indicators that light up whenever the camera is active, sometimes only in video mode.
-However, it is possible for malware to circumvent the indicator and activate the camera surreptitiously, as researchers demonstrated in the case of a MacBook's built-in camera in 2013.
+However, it is possible, depending on the circuit design of a webcam, for malware to circumvent the indicator and activate the camera surreptitiously, as researchers demonstrated in the case of a MacBook's built-in camera in 2013.

 Various companies sell sliding lens covers and stickers that allow users to retrofit a computer or smartphone to close access to the camera lens as needed.
 One such company reported having sold more than 250,000 such items from 2013 to 2016.
 However, any opaque material will work just as well.

 The process of attempting to hack into a person's webcam and activate it without the webcam owner's permission has been called camfecting, a portmanteau of cam and infecting.
 The remotely activated webcam can be used to watch anything within the webcam's field of vision.
 Camfecting is most often carried out by infecting the victim's computer with a computer virus.